 Rigid Flex Circuits

-Rigid Flex circuits are often used when components are mounted on both sides of the rigid section.
+Rigid Flex circuits are characterized by having conductors on both the flexible and rigid layers of the circuit.
+Plated through-holes extend between the flexible and rigid sections and electrically connect multiple conductor layers.
 This circuit construction is known as a Type 4 circuit as defined by IPC 6013 and should be distinguished from a flexible circuit with a rigid stiffener attached.

-When to Use Rigid Flex
+When to use Rigid Flex

 - Dual sided components are necessary